yulingyou/Tic_Tac_Toe/readme.md

 * A game is over when all fields are taken

 Build the business logic for a game of tic tac toe.
 It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

+## Requirements

+The game had two players, a 3x3 board, and that players took turns claiming fields until one player won or all fields were taken.